How Much Car Insurance Do I Need?

 An umbrella policy increases the limits on liability coverage (such as property damage liability and bodily injury liability).
 Depending on the policy, it can also increase your underinsured motorist coverage.

 With the costs of both vehicles and healthcare continuing to rise, an umbrella policy can come in handy.
-Additionally, if you have any collectible assets, this coverage will be vitally important.
+Additionally, if you have any collectible assets, this coverage can be vitally important.

 Ultimately, the best answer to “how much car insurance do I need?” is simple: as much as you can afford.

 Car accidents can happen at any time and the best idea is to prepare for the worst.
-You need to protect yourself against you causing an accident and need the same protection against those that injure you.
+You need protection if you cause an accident—and you need protection against those who injure you.

 While there are some car insurance policies that are not the right choice for every driver—such as gap insurance—Bodily Injury Liability and Uninsured Motorist coverage are not among them.
-Every Florida driver should carry these two forms of coverage to be protected in the event of a car accident lawsuit.
+Every Florida driver should seriously consider these two forms of coverage to be better protected in the event of a car accident lawsuit.